sid-2209/Cub/README.md

-# Cub – Clip Utility Board
+# Cub – Professional Screenshot Management

-A lightweight macOS screenshot utility with drag-and-drop clipboard management.

-> ⚠️ **Work in Progress**
-> This macOS app is currently under development — more features will be added in future releases.
+Cub (Clip Utility Board) is a streamlined clipboard utility for macOS that stays pinned to your screen.
+With a quick ⌘E shortcut, simply drag to select an area, and Cub instantly captures and stores the screenshot in its clipboard window.
+It also provides robust organization and filtering tools to keep your captures neatly managed.

 ---

 ## Demo
-CLick to watch the current work-in-progress demo:

 <a href="assets/club_demo2.mov">
   <img src="assets/Cub_Thumbnail.png" alt="Click to watch Demo" width="600">